ROVER: Regulator-Driven Robust Temporal Verification of Black-Box Robot Policies: Background and Related Works

-A particularly expressive formalism technique for specifying temporal behaviors of continuous-time, real-valued signals is Signal Temporal Logic (STL) \cite{donzeSignalTemporalLogic2013}.
+To evaluate controller behavior over time in white-box settings, \textit{Signal Temporal Logic} (STL) was introduced as a formalism for specifying temporal behaviors in continuous-time control systems \cite{donzeSignalTemporalLogic2013}.
 STL defines system specifications as combinations of atomic predicates (e.g., inequalities on signal values), Boolean operators, and bounded temporal operators such as globally ($G$), eventually ($F$), and until ($U$).
-STL specifications are human-readable yet mathematically precise, and can be evaluated over system traces for compliance or violation.
-A key advantage of STL is its quantitative semantics, which assigns a robustness score indicating the degree to which a system trace satisfies or violates a specification \cite{Donz2010RobustSO}.
-A comprehensive discussion of STL can be found in \cite{donzeRobustSatisfactionTemporal2010}.

-The fundamental gap is twofold: (1) existing FM techniques were devised for classical control systems where the model is fully known and tractable, not for black-box controllers with opaque internal logic; and (2) those FM techniques break down in the face of complex, continuous, and high-dimensional control tasks, where discretization destroys model expressiveness and leads to intractable state space explosion.

-To the best of our knowledge, few prior works have attempted to bring STL-based verification into learning-enabled autonomous robot policies, particularly those realized as black-box neural networks.
-STL's blend of human interpretability and formal rigor makes it a promising tool for specifying and quantifying temporal safety requirements for modern learning-based, black-box autonomous robots.
+Its quantitative semantics provide a robustness value that measures how strongly a trace satisfies or violates a specification, making STL attractive for verification and falsification of white-box control systems and learning-based controllers \cite{Donz2010RobustSO}.
+Recent applications of STL in white-box verification encode property constraints into satisfiability or optimization problems \cite{pulinaAbstractionrefinementApproachVerification2010} and use solvers to find violating counterexamples \cite{tjengEvaluatingRobustnessNeural2018, krishnamurthyDualApproachScalable2018}.
+Other applications include runtime assurance \cite{wongpiromsarnFormalMethodsAutonomous2023a} and STL-based shielding to filter unsafe actions \cite{WangMultiAgentSTLShielding}.
+However, these uses of STL are contingent on access to internal models or controller signals, which are not applicable in black-box controllers.